LearnersGuild/cos/README.md

 We are working to build a purpose driven organization, and a thriving learning culture.
 That’s an easy thing to want and say, but it’s difficult to practice.
 It takes active effort to articulate our guiding principles, and our values, and to live them day to day.

 This repository contains all our agreements, policies, operating models, values and guiding principles.
 It is meant to be a living and dynamic support of the way we are working and learning together.
-As a learning organization, we anticipate changes will be made to this playbook in the future and reserve the right to amend, revise and/or withdraw parts of it.
+As a learning organization, we anticipate changes will be made to this culture OS in the future and reserve the right to amend, revise and/or withdraw parts of it.
 All feedback and suggestions (especially in the form of pull requests) are very appreciated.
 This is a work in progress that we hope will get better with more time and more contributors.

-Each learner is responsible for reading, understanding, and complying with this playbook.
+Each learner is responsible for reading, understanding, and complying with this culture OS.
 Our goal is to work together towards a learning environment that is constructive and supports both personal and professional growth.

 # Culture Operating System

 Our learning environment is self-organizing, rigorously goal-driven, and personally and professionally rewarding.
 A powerful, positive culture is the strongest, most pervasive support structure a learning community can have.

-This playbook provides a framework by which we --as members of the learning collective-- can participate in co-creating a culture that draws out the best in us.
+This culture OS provides a framework by which we --as members of the learning collective-- can participate in co-creating a culture that draws out the best in us.

 The Cultural OS defines the components of our shared culture and the processes by which members of the learning collective  can shape it.